mongodb/specifications/source/sessions/driver-sessions.rst

 :2021-04-08: Updated to use hello and legacy hello
 :2021-04-08: Adding in behaviour for load balancer mode.
 :2020-05-26: Simplify logic for determining sessions support
-:2022-01-19: Implicit sessions MUST be obtained after connection checkout succeeds
+:2022-01-19: Implicit sessions MUST obtain server session after connection checkout succeeds